Public Service of Canada: Management structure

 In most ministerial departments and certain agencies, such as the Canada Revenue Agency, a Cabinet minister has overarching responsibility for the management and direction of the organization, and is ultimately responsible to Parliament for their decisions, policies, and operations.

 Directly beneath the minister is the deputy minister, a career public servant who manages the day-to-day operations of their organization, and is responsible for the decisions and actions of their organization's employees.
 The deputy minister, under the Financial Administration Act, has superlative authority over financial and personnel management within their organizations, and must ensure the department adheres to standards, regulations, and other policy instruments from the Treasury Board Secretariat and Privy Council Office.

 Under the deputy minister are assistant deputy ministers (ADMs) who oversee a particular branch or other section of the organization.
 Branches are further divided into directorates, which focus on a specific functional area under the branch, and are led by directors-general.
 Beneath directors-general are directors, who oversee divisions within each directorate.
 These form the smallest organizational sub-units within a federal organization, under which mid-level managers and functional staff are organized.

 It is common for different organizations within the federal government to adopt alternative terminology for senior management.
 For instance, the deputy minister-equivalent in the Canada Border Services Agency is the president, under which are vice presidents, whose function is akin to that of an ADM.

 Oversight bodies

-Treasury Board Secretariat of Canada
+Treasury Board of Canada

-The Treasury Board Secretariat of Canada (TBS) is considered the 'employer' of the core public administration, and oversees the management of human, financial, and information resources within the federal government.
+The Treasury Board of Canada (TB) is considered the 'employer' of the core public administration, and through its administrative branch, the Treasury Board of Canada Secretariat (TBS), it oversees the management of human, financial, and information resources within the federal government.
 It issues directives, guidance, and other policy instruments to federal organizations to set consistent managerial procedures and practices throughout the federal public service.
 It also monitors internal spending within federal departments and agencies, ensuring resources are used appropriately and align with government priorities.